maddisondesigns/ephemeris/readme.txt

 == Changelog ==

+= 1.4.1 =
+- Update description in default stylesheet

 = 1.4 =
 - Fix mobile menu from displaying in background on really short pages, while page is loading